ganttlab/ganttlab-live/README.md

 ## How it works

 _GanttLab_ is a **frontend only** application.
 It leverages [GitLab API](https://gitlab.com/help/api/README.md) or [GitHub API](https://developer.github.com/v3/) to read your issues, before simply displaying a Gantt chart with it.

-The automatically generated [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart) will display each of your issues within a "date area": from a **start date**, to a **due date**.
+The automatically generated [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart) will display each of your issues within a "date area": from a **start date** defaulting to the issue creation date, to a **due date** defaulting to the day after that.

-To give you maximum control over your issues and tasks management practices in the gantt chart, you can override this default values **right from your issue description** with two simple [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) `YYYY-MM-DD` calendar dates:
+To give you maximum control over your issues and tasks management practices in the gantt chart, you can override those default values **right from your issue description** with two simple [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) `YYYY-MM-DD` calendar dates:

 ```
 GanttStart: 2016-09-26